kuperov/tutoring/README.md

 ## Reading

-Reading is the most important academic skill a child can develop, but the school system [teaches it far too late](https://www.theintrinsicperspective.com/p/literacy-lag-we-start-reading-too) using [ineffective methods](https://features.apmreports.org/sold-a-story/).
-Both boys could read before starting school.
+Reading is the most important academic skill a child can develop, but the school system [teaches reading far too late](https://www.theintrinsicperspective.com/p/literacy-lag-we-start-reading-too) using [ineffective methods](https://features.apmreports.org/sold-a-story/).
+We taught both of our boys to read before they started school.

 Some of the tools we used: